This blog post was updated on September 28, 2022.

 If you haven’t flown in a few years, or even just a few months, you might be shocked to see some changes when you go through security with your carry-on bags.
-There is always that person in line who hasn’t flown since the 90s and doesn’t know they need to remove their shoes or dispose of their liquids.
+There is always that person in line who hasn’t flown since the ’90s and doesn’t know they need to remove their shoes or dispose of their liquids.

 Liquids, Gels, Aerosols, Creams, and Pastes

 You’ll also have to remove this clear plastic bag from your carry-on luggage and place it in a separate bin to be screened.
 While the liquid rules are pretty straightforward, there are some exceptions to the amount you can bring when it comes to formula, breakfast milk, and juice for toddlers and infants, along with certain medications.
-Even if you are bringing these items, always let an agent know you have them, and as it would be in most cases, more than 3.4-ounces of them.
+Even if you are bringing these items, always let an agent know you have them, and as it would be in most cases, more than 3.4 ounces of them.

 If you can’t live without your protein powders when you travel, you might want to listen up.
-The TSA have made new changes to the rules regarding powders in carry-on luggage.
+The TSA has made new changes to the rules regarding powders in carry-on luggage.
 If you want to bring baby powder or even just make-up powders, you might want to be careful with how much you bring.
-You can bring up to 12-ounces of powders, but if you have more than this amount, you’ll face additional screening.
-You will probably need to remove the powders from your bag, as you’ll need to with liquids.
+You can bring up to 12 ounces of powder, but if you have more than this amount, you’ll face additional screening.
+You’ll probably need to remove the powders from your bag, as you’ll need to with liquids.

 If you want to avoid a delay or having your bag additionally screened, you can remove your food items just in case you get a TSA agent who imposes this practice.
 In terms of what food you can bring, check the TSA’s online database and search for the food item you want to bring to be sure it isn’t prohibited.
-Items like peanut butter might face the 3.4-ounce limits so it’s always best to check before you pack it in your carry-on bag.
+Items like peanut butter might face the 3.4-ounce limit, so it’s always best to check before you pack it in your carry-on bag.

-What other TSA rules were you surprised to find when you went through security?
+What other TSA rules were you surprised to find out when you went through security?
 Share your experience with us in the comments below!